md-adl/fullstack_task_MD_ADIL/README.md

 ## Redis Integration

-Tasks added to the to-do list are stored in a Redis cache with the key `FULLSTACK_TASK_<YOUR_FIRST_NAME>`.
+Tasks added to the to-do list are stored in a Redis cache with the key `FULLSTACK_TASK_MD_Adi`.
 If the number of tasks exceeds 50, they are moved to a MongoDB collection, and the cache is flushed.

 ## Frontend